The-Unblocked-Plan/The-Unblocked-Plan/README.md

 ### <li>Clean UI | A Clean UI (User Interface) helps make it easier to navigate on websites and get a good vibe about the website.</li>

 ### <li>Fun Games | The Unblocked Plan has plenty of fun games for you and your friends to play.
-These games were added based off of current popularity of the game.</li>
+These games were added based off of current popularity of the game and how good they were.</li>

 ### <li>Freedom Searching | Freedom Searching can let you search anything without your queries appearing in your search history.
 When you search no websites or searches will be blocked.</li>